--Documentation and other data files will still use the regular prefix.
+-Documentation and other data files still use the regular prefix.

 In addition, if you use an unusual directory layout you can give

--options like `--bindir=PATH' to specify different values for particular
+-options like `--bindir=DIR' to specify different values for particular

-+options like `--bindir=DIR' to specify different values for particular
++options like `--bindir=PATH' to specify different values for particular

 kinds of files.
 Run `configure --help' for a list of the directories